lineality/Online_Voting_Using_One_Time_Pads/README.md

 (end of reference)

 Another ~'multifactor' check may be to both mark a vote-choice on the ballot also and give some information about that choice, e.g. mark candidate 2 and in a second field enter the first letter of that candidate's last name.
 If these do not match, the voter should be alerted to check their ballot selections.
-The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.
+The voter, not-over-a-network/not-online(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.
 (Q: ...print formats...)

 Step 11: (Check Completed-Ballot for Errors)
 The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
 (Checking for errors.)
 (Note: Automated processes for checking ballots for standard mistakes.)

 Step 12: (Encrypt the Ballot)
-The voter, off-line(enforced by software), uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
+The voter, not-over-a-network/not-online(enforced by software), uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.
 (Note: signing signatures can be used with the printed ballot or QR-code to increase confidence that the ballot is authentic.
 This combines advantages of asymmetric encryption along with a physical printed paper trail for audits.)

 Step 13: (Voter Submits Encrypted-ballot Over-a-Network)
 Online: The voter sends their completed-ballot-QR-code (containing the voter's encrypted filled-in and checked ballot) to the local election office (sent by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)).